justin-p/ansible-terraform-template/README.md

 Template that uses Ansible to call terraform to create a VM.
 Then Ansible uses the Terraform to provision the created VM.
 Currently this project has 1 terraform project to setup a singular DigitalOcean droplet.

-Intented to be a quick 'grab and go' for cases where:
+Intended to be a quick 'grab and go' for cases where:

 - You quickly need a DigitalOcean droplet with some barebones config.
 - You want to test/build a Ansible playbook/role against a DigitalOcean droplet.